DiamondK07/Meta-Review-Fine-Tuning/README.md

 ### 8. Fine-tuned Model Files

-The fine-tuned model is present in the "results" folder:
+The fine-tuned model is present in the "results" folder (shared drive link with the submission email)